gourashu/ASHU-1/README.md

 erfffff
 ffvhe
 parampreet
-anjali IS A VERY GOOD GIRL
+anjali ARE A VERY GOOD GIRL